 Over the years this SEC rivalry has had conference title as well as national title implications, and the Magnolia Bowl continues to be a big one on the schedule for both schools.
 Between the ’59 Halloween Night Run and the 2009 unexplicable clock management issues, there’s enough history in this matchup to write a book about.

-LSU in the BCS National Championship, Bowl Games, and SEC Championship
+LSU in the College Football Playoff, Bowl Games, and SEC Championship

 Perhaps one of the most successful teams in college football, the Bayou Bengals have claimed more than a few national titles.
 They have played in a mind-boggling 45 bowl games and have a very respectable winning percentage in those appearances.
 Along the way they have compiled a resounding 11 SEC Conference Titles.
 There is arguably no team with higher expectations for conference titles in the SEC than the Louisiana State Tigers.
 Ticketcity offers tickets to all college football bowl games and the SEC Championship Game.